aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/role-settings.md

       # Include connected endpoints in the fabric-wide documentation.
       # This is `false` by default to avoid cluttering documentation for projects with thousands of endpoints.
       connected_endpoints: <bool; default=False>

+      # Include the `VRF Summary` and `BGP Peer Groups` sections in the fabric-wide documentation.
+      # Both sections list every node where each VRF or peer group is present, which can become
+      # unreadable on large fabrics.
+Set to `false` to omit both sections; per-device documentation
+      # still covers the same data.
+      fabric_topology_details: <bool; default=True>

       # Generate Topology CSV with all interfaces towards other devices.
       topology_csv: <bool; default=False>